-Moeed W. Yusuf is director of South Asia programs at the U.S. Institute of Peace.
+Moeed W. Yusuf is the associate vice president of the Asia center at the U.S. Institute of Peace.
 Yusuf has been engaged in expanding USIP’s work on Pakistan/South Asia since 2010.
 His current research focuses on youth and democratic institutions in Pakistan, policy options to mitigate militancy in Pakistan and the South Asian region in general, and U.S. role in South Asian crisis management.

 Before joining USIP, Yusuf was a fellow at the Frederick S. Pardee Center for the Study of the Longer-Range Future at the Pardee School of Global Studies at Boston University, and concurrently a research fellow at the Mossavar-Rahmani Center at Harvard Kennedy School.
 He has also worked at the Brookings Institution.
 In 2007, he co-founded Strategic and Economic Policy Research, a private sector consultancy firm in Pakistan.
 Yusuf has also consulted for a number of Pakistani and international organizations including the Asian Development Bank, World Bank, and the Stockholm Policy Research Institute, among others.
 From 2004-2007, he was a full-time consultant with the Sustainable Development Policy Institute (SDPI), Pakistan’s premier development-sector think tank.